gunturajip/ngitung/src/content/blog/astro-paper-3.md

 This approach is not recommended for most users.
 You should do the "Option 1" if you can.
 Only do this if you know how to resolve merge conflicts and you know what you're doing.

-Actually, I've already written a blog post for this case and you can check out [here](https://astro-paper.pages.dev/posts/how-to-update-dependencies/#updating-astropaper-using-git).
+Actually, I've already written a blog study for this case and you can check out [here](https://astro-paper.pages.dev/studies/how-to-update-dependencies/#updating-astropaper-using-git).

 ## Outro